 In addition to what broccoli does for your brain, it also has other amazing health benefits for your body.
 Broccoli is so great that we wrote an entire article on all that it has to offer.

-Chia seeds are rich in omega 3 fatty acids and both soluble and insoluble fiber.
-These powerful little seeds help control blood glucose levels, are anti-inflammatory, aid in hydration, and also contain many antioxidants.
+Chia seeds are rich in omega-3 fatty acids and both soluble and insoluble fiber.
+These powerful little seeds help control blood glucose levels, are anti-inflammatory, aid in hydration, and also contains many antioxidants.

-The easiest and fastest way to incorporate these into your diet is to sprinkle them on top of a smoothie bowl or yogurt like we did in our Matcha Crème and Berry Chia Parfait.
+The easiest and fastest way to incorporate these brain boosters into your diet is to sprinkle them on top of a smoothie bowl or yogurt, like we did in our Matcha Crème and Berry Chia Parfait.

 7. Dark Chocolate

-Nuts contain some anti-nutrients, like phytic acid.
-Since we consume a relatively small amount of nuts, this isn’t a huge problem, but they are far healthier if you soak them overnight (about 8 hours) before eating them.
+Nuts contain some anti-nutrients like phytic acid.
+Since we consume a relatively small amount of these brain boosters, this isn’t a huge problem, but they are far healthier if you soak them overnight (about eight hours) before eating them.

-If you want a different way of including nuts in your diet, try making our Cashew Rawcotta Vegan Cheese to add to pizza.
+If you want a different way of including nuts in your diet, try making our Cashew Rawcotta Vegan Cheese to add to any vegan pizza recipe.